 I’ve been on the hunt for vegan milk that doesn’t curdle for years.
 Years.
 For me, personally, it’s been the biggest barrier in switching from regular milk to vegan milk.

-I’ve also found I much prefer the taste and texture of this milk over the standard Oatly oat milk I tried before, or any vegan milk for that matter.
-It has a nice thick, non watery texture unlike all the vegan milks I’ve tried before, and a pleasant taste that doesn’t overpower the tea or coffee.
+I’ve also found I much prefer the taste and texture of this milk over the standard Oatly oat milk I tried before or any vegan milk for that matter.
+It has a nice thick, non-watery texture unlike all the vegan milks I’ve tried before.
+It also has a pleasant taste that doesn’t overpower the tea or coffee.
 And it tastes nice in breakfast cereal and porridge too!

 Oatly is available in Waitrose and Sainsbury’s.
 It may also be available in some organic/natural food shops.

 The Oatly Barista Milk has a long date on it.
 Unopened it can store un-refrigerated for a year.
 I, therefore, want to buy it in bulk as it’s not available in my local area.

 It’s been hard to track it down as a bulk buy available for postage.
 The best price I can find online in bulk is on Amazon – click here to see the most up-to-date price.

 If you want to avoid Amazon altogether, it is available for £12 for a pack of six with a £3.49 delivery charge from Holland & Barrett.